czim/laravel-pxlcms/README.md

   - If you want to prevent this, use the `unordered()` scope (ie. something like `ModelName::unordered()->first()`).
   - This depends on your pxlcms config settings, the behaviour may be changed.

+## Features and Traits

+- For multilingual support, **translatable** is used.
+    This offers the same functionality, but uses an adapter trait that uses the CMS .._ml table content.
+- By default, **rememberable** is added to every model, allowing you to cache queries with the `->remember()` method on any Eloquent Builder instance for the models.
+- **Listify** is used to handle the position column on the model.
+You should probably let the CMS handle things, but if you need it, it is available.
+- For slug handling **sluggable** is provided, through an adapter trait that uses the commonly used approach of using a `cms_slugs` table.
+(WIP)

+See the configuration file for ways to change or disable the above.

 ## To Do